Comparison · Bundled builder vs custom

 Orchestrix · £50 fixed for the 24-month minimum term.
 60 days' notice required for any rate change after.

-GoDaddy’s intro pricing is genuinely the cheapest in the category. £6 a month for the basic tier, £15 a month for the Commerce-ready tier.
-The detail people miss: those numbers apply only to year 1.
+GoDaddy’s intro pricing is genuinely the cheapest in the category: £6 a month for the basic tier, £15 a month for the commerce-ready tier.
+The detail people miss is that those numbers apply only to year 1.
 Renewal pricing jumps materially.

 GoDaddy is still cheaper over 5 years.
-The fair comparison is not headline price, it is what you get for the difference: custom design, the bureau’s time on the build, ongoing maintenance, and a clean static export on exit.
+The fair comparison is not headline price, it is what you get for the difference: custom design, our time on the build, ongoing maintenance, and a clean export whenever you ask.
+The full plan lives on the websites page.

 Common questions